Information and services for employers

 Off-the-job training is learning that takes place outside of day-to-day work duties and contributes to the achievement of the apprenticeship.
 This training should be delivered within the apprentice’s normal (contracted) working hours and includes time spent at apprenticeship workshops.
 It is related to working towards the apprenticeship standard via portfolio work and eventually their End Point Assessment.

-Read more about understanding off the job training here.
+Read more about understanding off-the-job training here.

 What does on-the-job training involve for an apprentice?

-Onthe-job training is a form of training where new employees learn valuable skills and knowledge that apply to their role in the workplace.
+On–the-job training is a form of training where new employees learn valuable skills and knowledge that apply to their role in the workplace.
 The training method is focused on a practical approach in the workplace, typically under the supervision of a manager or colleague.

-Read more about understanding on the job training here.
+Read more about understanding on-the-job training here.

 How are apprenticeships assessed?